-SOC 043 Sociology of Deviance 3
+SOC 043 Sociology of Deviance

-Hours: 3 Lecture/Discussion

-Equivalent Cour rse: SOC 143.
+Equivalent Course: SOC 143.

 Students in this course will examine rule breaking behavior and society's responses to it.
 The course considers deviance as a social phenomena, cause, consequences and methods of social control.
 Advisory on Recommended Preparation: ENGL-251 or equivalent college course with "C" or better or eligibility for ENGL 1 as determined by COS Placement Procedures.